Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Introduction

-This paper systematically studies the discrete-time SLSs whose switching signals are generated by logical dynamic systems, inspired by the works in \cite{guo22}.
-Compared with existing literature such as \cite{ge01,sun01,sun02,xie02} concerning the properties of SLSs where the switching signals were chosen freely, our results further take the effect of the supervisor (or mode changer), i.e., a logical dynamical system, into consideration.
-The system diagram is shown in Figure \ref{fig.2}, where the top layer (also called the supervisor \cite{smi72} or mode changer \cite{hil92}) is a logical control network where the output $\sigma(t)$, generated by the logical state $\gamma(t)$ and logical input $\theta(t)$, orchestrates the modes of the bottom layer, that is, the discrete-time SLS. \tikzset{ block/.style = {draw, fill=white, rectangle, minimum height=3em, minimum width=3em}, tmp/.style = {coordinate}, sum/.style= {draw, fill=white, circle, node distance=1cm}, input/.style = {coordinate}, output/.style= {coordinate}, pinstyle/.style = {pin edge={to-,thin,black} } }
+This paper presents a novel approach to the study of discrete-time SLSs where the switching signals are generated by logical dynamic systems.
+This approach is inspired by the work in \cite{guo22} and differs from the existing literature, such as \cite{ge01,sun01,sun02,xie02}, which considers SLSs with freely chosen switching signals.
+The system diagram is shown in Figure \ref{fig.2}, where the top layer (supervisor or mode changer) is a logical control network with output $\sigma(t)$, generated by logical state $\gamma(t)$ and logical input $\theta(t)$, controlling the modes of the bottom layer, i.e. the discrete-time SLS. \tikzset{ block/.style = {draw, fill=white, rectangle, minimum height=3em, minimum width=3em}, tmp/.style = {coordinate}, sum/.style= {draw, fill=white, circle, node distance=1cm}, input/.style = {coordinate}, output/.style= {coordinate}, pinstyle/.style = {pin edge={to-,thin,black} } }